Foot Reflexology: Not Just a Foot Massage

 Reflexology

-During the 1930’s Eunice D. Ingham (1889-1972) met Riley as early as 1919 worked for Dr. Riley in St. Petersburg, Florida and continued to refine and improve his work.
-From her first book, Stories the Feet Can Tell (1938) she was encouraged by Riley and others to take her work to the public and non-medical community.
-Eunice’s major contribution to working with reflexes was that alternating pressure, rather than having a numbing effect, stimulated healing.
-For forty years she lectured and traveled back and forth across the United States, and is largely responsible for Foot Reflexology as taught today in most massage schools.
+In the 1930s, Eunice D. Ingham (1889-1972) met Riley and worked for him in St. Petersburg, Florida.
+She continued to refine and improve his work.
+Encouraged by Riley and others, she published her first book, “Stories the Feet Can Tell” (1938), and took her work to the public and non-medical community.
+Eunice’s major contribution was that alternating pressure, rather than having a numbing effect, stimulated healing.
+For forty years, she lectured and traveled across the United States, and is largely responsible for Foot Reflexology as taught today in most massage schools.

 Reflexology at Osmosis Day Spa Sanctuary